MicrosoftDocs/dynamics-365-fraud-protection/content/faq/security-assessment-faq.md

 #### Does the application or service protect data by using Transport Layer Security (TLS) encryption?
 Yes.

-#### What level of encryption is used?
+#### What level of TLS encryption is used?
 TLS 1.2.

-#### What are the procedures for allowing customers to have the resources that are required to do security penetration scanning?
+#### What are the procedures for allowing customers to access the resources required to do security penetration scanning?
-Corporate, External, & Legal Affairs (CELA) and Security approval from Microsoft are required.
+Corporate, External, & Legal Affairs (CELA) and security approval from Microsoft are required.

-#### Does the application or service have a recent third-party network security penetration test?
-(The test must be less than three months old.)
+#### Does the application or service have a recent (less than three months old) third-party network security penetration test?
 Yes, Azure periodically performs this test.

-#### Does the application or service have a recent third-party application security penetration test?
-(The test must be less than three months old.)
+#### Does the application or service have a recent (less than three months old) third-party application security penetration test?
 Yes.
 This test will be provided on request.

 #### Does the application or service use a secure communications method, such as TLS?